DerekCresswell/GameDesign11/4 Platformer/2 Animation.md

 This uses ["SetTrigger"](https://docs.unity3d.com/ScriptReference/Animator.SetTrigger.html) because this parameter is a trigger.\
 Now once again you may rush to start swinging your sword and find that your player does not play the animation.
 This is again because since the other parameters can still be true Unity does not know which to go to.\
-This isn't quite working and we'll have to change the transitions around to fix it.
+This isn't quite working.
+We'll have to change the transitions around to fix it.
 The problem is that the frame after we trigger the attack either the idle or run will just take over again.\
 The solution is to move our transitions to only use any state for the attack.
 You can figure out what parameters are needed to switch between the different states and set up your transitions to look like this (leave attack as it was) :

 ![RevisedTransitions](Images/RevisedTransitions.JPG)